drivendataorg/scipy_proceedings/papers/drivendata/main.md

 A carefully considered train–test split strategy is critical for camera trap data.
 Because each camera remains fixed in place, many videos share identical backgrounds.
 Without careful splitting, models risk overfitting to site-specific visual features rather than generalizing to animal appearance.
 To address this, Zamba uses a site-aware split strategy, where all videos from a single camera location are placed entirely in either the training or test set.

-Species labels in the dataset were standardized into 32 output classes using a manually curated mapping from vernacular names found in expert-labeled videos to a fixed set of target classes.
+Species labels in the dataset were standardized into 32 output classes[^footnote-video-output-classes] using a manually curated mapping from vernacular names found in expert-labeled videos to a fixed set of target classes.
 The goal of this aggregation was to provide sufficient training examples per class while maintaining a level of taxonomic granularity useful to most users out of the box.
 While the 32 classes supported by this model represent only a narrow slice of wildlife studied in conservation research, Zamba also supports users creating custom models to cover different species, habitat, and taxonomic ranks.
 See ["Custom model training"](#custom-model-training) for further discussion.

+[^footnote-video-output-classes]: These output classes were selected based on the research needs of the data providers from the Pan African Programme: The Cultured Chimpanzee.

 :::{table} Example vernacular names that were all mapped to the `antelope_duiker` category
 :label: tbl:video-label-standardization